-While some cereal bars are healthy, many others have added sugar, oils, salt, and preservatives that are not as desirable.
 You may want to try making your own bars.
 It’s a lot easier than you might think.

 Try these recipes to make your own homemade cereal bars.
 Often, you’ll need only a few ingredients, and you might even have them in your pantry now.

 But if you’re not handy in the kitchen, it’s possible to find store-bought cereal bars.